coleenquadros/configuration/docs/app-sre/sop/gabi-instances-request.md

       DB_DRIVER: <pgx or mysql, default is pgx (postgres)>
 ```

+Note that you need to remove the `promotion_data` attribute, should it exist, from the namespace definition.
+This
+attribute is part of the gated deployments mechanism and needs not to be added manually - it will be added automatically
+following the successful deployment of a particular GABI instance.
+This is especially important if you have based your
+namespaces definition on another existing one when adding your GABI instance deployment.

 ### Step 2: Cluster-Scoped Gabi Namespace

 Additionally, ensure a gabi-cluster-resource namespace exists for the cluster(s) your namespace(s) you're deploying in [this directory](https://gitlab.cee.redhat.com/service/app-interface/-/blob/master/data/services/gabi/namespaces).